WWE Rumors: Female ‘SmackDown’ Superstar Teases Drastic Gimmick Change On Twitter

-Friday Night SmackDown superstar Tamina Snuka might be due for a radical shift in her on-air character after taking to social media to post a vignette showing her confined in what appears to be a mental institution.
+Friday Night SmackDown superstar Tamina Snuka might be due for a radical shift in her on-air character after taking to social media to post a vignette showing her confined in what appeared to be a mental institution.

 Although the post has since been deleted, Wrestling Inc. detailed the teaser in a report on Monday afternoon, noting that the video featured Tamina wearing a straitjacket as she ranted about how there had been “nobody nicer” than her during her 10-year stint in WWE and how she’s received “nothing” despite all her hard work and sacrifice.
 As further quoted, she then stated that there’s only so much a person can go through before they “crack,” and, in between laughter, hinted at a meaner version of herself waiting to be unleashed.